-Just deploying the necessary security tools (Firewall and other end security devices) in itself will not secure your network, but the the security data from the tools need to be analyzed and the extracted security information should be reported or alerted to ensure that the network is secured.
-Hence, analysis of Firewall logs and other security device logs is vital to the network security.
+Just deploying the necessary security tools (Firewall and other end security devices) in itself will not secure your network, but the security data from the tools need to be analyzed and the extracted security information should be reported or alerted to ensure that the network is secured.
+Hence, analysis of firewall syslogs and other security device logs is vital to the network security.

-Firewall logs reveal a lot of information about the security threat attempts at the periphery of the network and on the nature of traffic coming in and going out of the firewall.
+Firewall logs analysis reveals a lot of information about the security threat attempts at the periphery of the network and on the nature of traffic coming in and going out of the firewall.
 The analyzed firewall logs information, provides real-time information to the Administrators on the security threat attempts and so that they can swiftly initiate remediation action.
 It allows you to plan your bandwidth requirement based on the bandwidth usage across the firewalls.
-Analyzing firewall security logs plays an important role in business risk assessment.
+Firewall log monitoring plays an important role in business risk assessment.
 Analyzing firewall traffic logs is vital to understand network and bandwidth usage.
-Firewall Analyzer, a firewall logs analyzer application, offers many features that help in collecting, analyzing and reporting on firewall logs.
+Firewall Analyzer, a firewall monitoring tool, offers many features that help in collecting, analyzing and reporting on firewall logs.

-Firewall Analyzer supports analysis of the following Firewall logs and Security device logs:
+Firewall Analyzer acts as a firewall log management software and supports analysis of the following Firewall logs and Security device logs:

 Simply configure your firewall to export logs to Firewall Analyzer.
-Firewalls are then automatically detected and reports are generated instantly.
+Firewalls are then automatically detected and reports are generated instantly in this smart firewall log analysis tool.
 For all firewalls that support exporting logs in WELF format, this is the best configuration option.

-In the case of Squid proxy servers, and firewalls that do not export logs in an acceptable format, you can import firewall logs or proxy logs files directly in to Firewall Analyzer and generate reports for the same.
+In the case of Squid proxy servers, and firewalls that do not export logs in an acceptable format, you can import firewall logs or proxy logs files directly in to Firewall Analyzer (Firewall Log Viewer) and generate reports for the same.

 Firewall Analyzer lets you add LEA servers to establish connections and retrieve logs from Check Point firewalls.
-You can add as many LEA servers as needed, and set up authenticated or unauthenticated connections to retrieve firewall logs.
+This firewall log analyzer lets you add as many LEA servers as needed, and set up authenticated or unauthenticated connections to retrieve firewall logs.

 Firewall Analyzer provides an easy way of saving the report and alert profiles.
 You can export the profiles and save it.
 You can import the profiles to get the profiles back.
 This will come handy in case of exigencies like when you are moving the server to a different machine etc. You can also save the exported profiles file.